MCP Tools Reference

 Claude: Here are all your Basic Memory projects with their current status.

-[Uses list_projects to show available projects]
+[Uses list_memory_projects to show available projects]

-You: "Switch to my work project"
+You: "I want to work with my research project"

 You: "What have I been working on recently in this project?"